LeoYin/-Arsenic-Rational-Sampling-Design-in-Iowa/README.md

 Project Status: Completed;

-Introduction to the paper "Risk Based Arsenic Rational Sampling Design for Public andEnvironmental Health Management", [link of the paper](Paper/Arsenic.pdf)
+Introduction to the paper "Risk Based Arsenic Rational Sampling Design for Public and Environmental Health Management", [link of the paper](https://arxiv.org/abs/2102.11118)

 which has been accepted by *Chemometrics and Intelligent Laboratory Systems*